RandyPfeifer/Compass-Error-Tracker/README.md

 The project utilized an Arduino compatible processor with I2C services to communicate with a MC5883L compass module to measure changes in direction as well as a SSD1306-based 128 x 64 pixel display to output onoing assessment of accumulated error.
 Two specfic processors have been tested with this software:  Arduino Nano Every and Seeeduino XIAO.

-When initialized (on power-up or reset), the system samples the immediate / current direction the craft is pointing (don't turn the system on until you are pointing where you want to go).
+When initialized (on power-up or reset or when the push_button is released), the system samples the immediate / current direction the craft is pointing (don't turn the system on until you are pointing where you want to go).
 Note that all compass measurements taken are actually an average of 3 samples taken 300 ms apart to remove a bit of noise.
 This bearing formed from 9 samples (3 reads of 3 samples each averaged) is then used as the intended (target) course.
 The display will signal "TARGET ACQUIRED" when this is accomplished.

 Subsequent measurements on a periodic basis (1 - 2 seconds) are compared with the initially recorded target course.
 If a measurement is different from the initally captured target, that "Error" is displayed in the middle of the screen and accumulated with subsequent measurements.